 Expectations are high when we take our students on field trips.
-Sometimes, we are traveling long distances, not only representing WMS, but the Worthington area community as well.
-Following are the expectations that are in place regarding our field trips.
-If students are unable to meet these expectations, we cannot expect them to be good representatives of WMS and they will not be allowed to attend.
-These expectations must be met within the quarter that the field trip is held.
+Sometimes we are traveling long distances, not only representing WMS, but the Worthington area community as well.
+If students are unable to meet the expectations of the classroom and school, we cannot expect them to be good representatives of WMS and they will not be allowed to attend.
+Major behaviors that have resulted in In-School Suspension, Out-of-School Suspension, office referrals, and excessive absences could result in students not attending a field trip.
 Administration reserves the right to keep students back from field trips.